The64thGamer/cheeseepedia/content/crisgxbnbmkhejm3/content.md

 ## Production:

-'Deep Freeze' was written by Steve White and recorded by Brave Combo{{< cite 1 >}}.
+'Deep Freeze' was written by Steve White and recorded by Brave Combo[1].
 Steve kept the [script](http://showbizpizza.com/info/documents/spt/spt_deepfreezescript.pdf) and [scratch vocals](https://www.youtube.com/watch?v=ETqTbv95hBQ) for this song and shared them with fans in 2020.